mimitha23/mimitha-dashboard/src/utils/validators/helpers/doc.md

       ### 1.1) isPrimitive examples
       /**
        **gender** is object here !!!
-       So why it is defined as isPrimitive to true ?!
+       So why its type is defined as isPrimitive to true ?!
        Because we are just interested in if object includes values or not and we are not interested about fields inside this object, thats why it is isPrimitive to true.
-       The same happens with arrays if are just interested in if array includes value or not e.g **productStyles** is array and isPrimitive is defined to true */
+       The same happens with arrays, if we are just interested in if specific array is empty or not we have to define type as isPrimitive to true. e.g **productStyles** is array and isPrimitive is defined to true */
       {